nfriess/carrier_infinity/README.md

 Currently the weather data is still obtained from Carrier's server.
 Everything else is local only.
 This integration breaks Carrier APP and goes all local (except weather).

-# Components

-The HTTPServer and HTTPClient have been merged into a single application.
-Utilizing a thread for the server and HomeAssistant Sync for the Client.

 # How to Use

 ## HTTP Server

-The HTTP serer is now integrated into HomeAssistant Add-On.
+A dedicated HTTP serer is integrated into Home Assistant for the thermostat to communicate with.
 It will listen on port the configured port (default=5000).
-In the thermostatic configuration, go to Wifi and Advanced Settings.
-Turn on the proxy setting, enter the IP address of the HomeAssitant and configured port.
+In the thermostat configuration, go to Wifi and Advanced Settings.
+Turn on the proxy setting, enter the IP address of the Home Assistant and configured port.

 Note that it will take a while for the thermostat to connect and completely refresh itself.
 In the meanwhile the wifi status may show the